Skip to main content

 • BunFile: A file reference.

-The second argument is the data to be written.
+The second argument is the data to write.
 It can be any of the following:

 • string